Cyclist on an open road training for a first 100 mile bike ride.

 In the final two weeks leading up to the event, you’ll want to taper your training.
 This means gradually reducing the length and intensity of your rides.
 It might feel counterintuitive to ride less right before the big day, but this process is essential for peak performance.
 Tapering allows your body to fully recover from the accumulated fatigue of your training, repair muscles completely, and top off its energy stores.
 You won’t lose fitness in these two weeks.
 Instead, you’ll shed fatigue, arriving at the start line feeling fresh and strong rather than tired from a last-minute push.

-Focus on Post-Ride Recovery
+Your Post-Ride Recovery Routine

 What you do in the first hour after a long ride can make a huge difference in how you feel the next day.
 Your top priority should be refueling.
 Aim to get some protein and carbohydrates into your system within 30 to 60 minutes of finishing your ride.
 This kickstarts the muscle repair process and replenishes your energy.
 A simple protein shake, chocolate milk, or a small meal will do the trick.
 Don’t forget to rehydrate with water and electrolytes, and consider some gentle stretching to reduce stiffness.
 A solid post-ride routine helps you bounce back faster so you’re ready for your next ride.